Tochitaikai Yū: Sumo career

-In the November tournament, he had a record of 10 wins and 4 losses at the end of the 14th day, which put him in a good position to win the juryo championship, but he lost to Shiden and missed out on the opportunity.
-This was his first double-digit win as a sekitori.
+Tochitaikai started the November tournament with a record of 10 wins and 4 losses, putting himself in good position to win the juryo championship.
+However, he lost to Shiden on the fifteenth day and fell short of the title.
+The event was his first tournament with double-digit wins as a sekitori.

-In both the January and March tournaments of 2025, he updated his highest rank and had a winning record, and in the May tournament he eventually made his debut as the 18th East maegashira rikishi in the makuuchi division.
+Tochitaki ended the January and March 2025 tournaments with winning records, and continued to steadily rise in the rankings.
+In the May tournament, he made his debut as the 18th eastern maegashira rikishi in the makuuchi division.
+However, after winning just four matches, he returned to jūryō for the following tournament.

+Tochitaikai was forced to withdraw from the January 2026 tournament after suffering a medial collateral ligament injury to his right knee during his match against Fujiryoga on the ninth day of the event.
+He finished the tournament with three wins and six losses.